Vortex dynamics in trabeculated embryonic ventricles: Methods

 where $r_T$ and $h_T$ are the radii and height of each trabecula, respectively.
-The full geometry can be seen in Figure(\ref{Model_Geometry}).
-This geometry is used for both the physical and numerical models of the ventricle.
+The full idealized geometry can be seen in Figure \ref{Model_Geometry}c.

-The geometric model parameters are found in Table(\ref{Geometric parameters of the computational model}), which were scaled from measurements from Figure(\ref{Liu_96hpf}).
+The geometric model parameters are given in Table \ref{Geometric parameters of the computational model}.
+All parameters were scaled from measurements taken from Figure \ref{Model_Geometry}a.
 The parameters describing the ventricle were held constant and are given as the chamber height, $b_V$, chamber width, $a_V$, and width of the AV canal and SV, $w_{AV}$ and $w_{SV}$ respectively.
-Note that the radii of the trabeculae, $r_T$, was also constant in all numerical simulations, while the height of the trabeculae, $h_T$, was varied.
+Note that the radii of the trabeculae, $r_T$, was held constant in all numerical simulations, while the height of the trabeculae, $h_T$, was varied.

+The temporal parameter values were chosen to keep the dimensionless frequency fixed at 0.10 for the pulsatile simulations, analogous to the model presented in Section \ref{sec:bio_geometry}.
+The $Re$ was varied by changing the kinematic viscosity, $\nu = \mu / \rho$.
+The computational parameters are found in Table \ref{BCs}.
+For the simulations, the $Re_{sim}$ is calculated using a characteristic length of $w_{AV}$ and a characteristic velocity set to $V_{in}$ (steady inflow) or $\frac{1}{2} V_{in}$ (pulsatile inflow).
+The simulations were performed for $Re_{sim} = {0.01, 0.05, 0.1, 0.5, 1, 5, 10, 20, 30, 40, 50, 100}$.
+The stiffness of the tether springs were chosen the minimize the deformations of the boundary to below $1\%$ of the chamber diameter.
+This approach is used in the immersed boundary method to describe a nearly rigid boundary.

+Note that we consider $Re$ two orders of magnitude higher and lower than the relevant $Re\sim1$ for a $4\ dpf$ zebrafish heart.
+The reason for this is two fold: 1) to map out the parameter space outside of the biologically relevant range and 2) to provide insight into fluid flows in other types of trabeculated hearts, such as those of some invertebrates \cite{McGaw:2002,Wilbur:2013}.